 The motor is controlled by pulse with modulation that can take place at either low or high frequency.
-This frequency is selected with configuration variable #9 (NMRA conforming formula, see CV table).
+This frequency is selected with configuration variable #9 (NMRA conforming formula, see CV table)

-High frequency control: The motor is controlled at 20kHz in default mode or whenever a value of "0" is entered to CV #9, which can be raised to 40kHz with bit 5 in CV #112.
+High frequency control: The motor is controlled at 20 kHz in default mode or when a value of "0" is entered in CV #9, can be raised to 40 kHz with bit 5 in CV #112.
 The effect is comparable to operating with DC voltage and is likewise just as noiseless (no hum as with low frequency) and easy on the motor (minimum thermal and mechanical stress).
 It is ideal for coreless motors (recommended by Faulhaber!) and other high performance motors (most modern motors, including LGB).
-It is not recommended however, for AC motors and some older motors.
+It is not recommended, however, for AC motors and some older motors.

 When operating at high frequency, power to the motor is interrupted periodically in order to determine the current speed by measuring back-EMF (voltage generated by the motor).
-The more frequently this interruption takes place, that is the higher the EMF sampling frequency, the better the load compensation performs (see next page); but that also results in a certain loss of power.
-This sampling frequency varies automatically in the default mode (CV #9 = 0) between 200Hz at low speed and 50 Hz at maximum speed.
-CV #9 allows the adjustment of the sampling frequency as well as the sampling time.
+The more frequently this interruption takes place, that is the higher the EMF sampling frequency, the better the load compensation performs (see next page); but that also results in a certain loss of power and more noise.
+This sampling frequency varies automatically in the default mode (CV #9 = 0) between 200Hz at low speed and 50 Hz at maximum speed (this is a new feature of the MX69!).
+The sampling rate and time can be set individually with CV #9:

-\ It is recommended in most cases where an improvement is still required for MAXXON, Faulhaber or similar motors, to select a lower sample frequency such as CV #9 = 11, 12, 21, 31 etc after CV #56 was programmed to 100; this will in any case reduce motor noise!
+- \ For MAXXON, Faulhaber or similar core less motors with CV #56 programmed to 100, it is recommended in most cases where an improvement is still required to select a lower sample frequency and a minimal sampling time such as CV #9 = 11, 21, 31 etc; - \ for older type motors use rather the opposite, e.g. CV #9 = 88.

-\ for older type motors use rather the opposite, e.g. CV #9 = 88.
 Also see CV table and the following page!